asssuzme/job-hunter/replit.md

 ## Overview

 A full-stack web application that extracts comprehensive job data from LinkedIn job postings.
 Users submit LinkedIn job URLs through a modern React interface, and the system scrapes detailed information including job details, company information, and posting metadata.
 The application uses a PostgreSQL database with Drizzle ORM for data persistence and provides real-time status updates during the scraping process.
+Supports resume upload functionality for both text and PDF files with automatic text extraction.

 ## User Preferences